Ready-to-wear

 Ready-to-wear has a rather different place in the spheres of fashion and classic clothing.
 In the fashion industry, designers produce ready-to-wear clothing, intended to be worn without significant alteration because clothing made to standard sizes fits most people.
 They use standard patterns, factory equipment, and faster construction techniques to keep costs low, compared to a custom-sewn version of the same item.
 Some fashion houses and fashion designers make mass-produced and industrially manufactured ready-to-wear lines, while others offer garments that are not unique but are produced in limited numbers.
-Ready-to-wear clothing has become faster to produce due to advancements in communication technology.
-In order to track production at distant sites and cut costs even further, some mass-market firms use video-conferencing and other sophisticated technologies to send and receive information, thereby ensuring product quality without the need to travel to the producer.
-Ready-to-wear clothing and or ready-made garments have truly expanded the fashion industry and all while making clothing more affordable and accessible to all, in all forms of shopping, making for the most convenient option out there.

 History

 Men's and children's clothing

-Ready-to-wear military uniforms were mass-produced in the United States during the War of 1812.
+Before pre-war times men’s ready-to-wear clothing was determined by these following factors : cloth, trimmings, labor, taxes, amortization, transportation charges, and overhead & profit which lead for ready-to-wear military uniforms to be mass-produced in the United States during the War of 1812.
 High-quality ready-to-wear garments for men became generally available soon thereafter, as the relatively simple, flattering cuts and muted tones of the contemporary fashion made proportionate sizing possible in mass production.
+The first ready-made garment factory was established in New York City in 1831.
+During the American Civil War the need for ready-made uniforms helped the garment sector grow in the United States.

 In 1868, Isidore, Benjamin and Modeste Dewachter offered ready-to-wear clothing for men and children to Belgian clientele when they opened the first chain department stores, Dewachter frères (Dewachter Brothers).
 By 1904, the chain was managed by Isidore's son, Louis, and had grown to 20 cities and towns in Belgium and France, with some cities having multiple stores.
 Louis Dewachter also became an internationally known landscape artist, painting under the pseudonym Louis Dewis.

+Near the end of the nineteenth century, ready-made garments were no longer seen as only for the lower classes but also for the middle classes because of the view of the social aspect and how it has changed in value.
+This trend started in the United States.
+In the beginning, they were more popular with men than women.
+In the late 1860s, twenty-five percent of garments produced in the US were ready-made, but by 1890, the portion had risen to sixty percent.
+By 1951, ninety percent of garments sold in the United States were ready-made.
+During the same time, two-thirds of garments sold in France were ready-made.